Nude, 1925, Platinum Print, 71/2" X 91/2"

 -Edward Weston

-“The camera should be used for a recording of life, for rendering the very substance and quintessence of the thing itself, whether it be polished steel or palpitating flesh.”
+“The camera should be used for a recording of life, for rendering the

 -Edward Weston